How to Make a Bonfire In Your Backyard

 What do you need to start a bonfire in your backyard?

 Before building a backyard bonfire you should find out if you need a permit to build a bonfire and get one if necessary.
 You’ll also need to know if bonfires are legal in your area, and when.
 It’s also a good idea to contact your local fire department.
-If all that checks out, then you can assemble the materials for a bonfire: bricks or stones, fuel, a match or lighter and tinder (twigs, paper, bark, etc.).
+If all that checks out, then you can assemble your gear for a bonfire: bricks or stones, fuel, a match or lighter, and tinder material (small sticks, paper, bark, etc.).

 Can I make a bonfire in my backyard?